Tsukumokun/hackathon/info/plan.md

  - Then can see adjacent 4 network lines
  - Can fight through line to see that computer (gain access to network card)
  - Access to this card will be shut down after a while if you do not own the computer
+ - Can't know what you are fighting until you get to it

 Start
 ----------